Skip to main content

 - id: subnet-b8qyi2dk

-securityGroupSelectorTerms: # Security groups bound to nodes
+securityGroupSelectorTerms: # Security groups for nodes

 - id: sg-nok01xpa

-sshKeySelectorTerms: # SSH keys bound to nodes
+sshKeySelectorTerms: # SSH key for nodes

 - id: skey-3t01mlvf

-Create Karpenter node pool:
+Create the Karpenter node pool:

 kubectl apply -f nodepool.yaml